-The hotels around Cancun, marine biologists and conservation groups work to protect these animals by increasing the chances of eggs making it back into the water as baby sea turtles.
-Consequently, when they find a nest, they dig up the eggs and move them to a protected place to guard them from poachers or animals who would like to eat them.
-At the nursery they dig a hole the same size and depth as the original nest.
-Then they post a sign with the species, date, time of nesting and number of eggs.
+The hotels around Cancun, marine biologists, and conservation groups work to protect these animals by increasing the chances of eggs making it back into the water as baby sea turtles.
+Consequently, when they find a nest, they dig up the eggs and move them to a protected place to guard them against poachers or animals who would like to eat them.
+At the nursery, they dig a hole the same size and depth as the original nest.
+Then they post a sign with the species, date, time of nesting, and the number of eggs.

 Depending on the species and sand temperature, it generally takes 45-60 days for the eggs to hatch.
-If the hatchlings have to make their way to the water over a large distance in the daylight they would be easy prey to predators, especially birds, such as frigates.
+If the hatchlings have to make their way to the water over a considerable distance in the daylight, they would be easy prey to predators, especially birds, such as frigates.
 The hatchlings are brought inside to a safe place.
-They are later released into the ocean in the night, preferable with a full moon, high tide and no predatory birds around.
+They are later released into the ocean in the night, preferably with a full moon, high tide, and no predatory birds around.

 There are three ways that you may be involved in the hatchling release:

-If you are staying at a hotel that participates in turtle conservation they may allow guests to watch the release.
-We have a time share at the Royal Caribbean Hotel in Cancun, so I know that turtles nest here and the hotel protects the nest.
+If you are staying at a hotel that participates in turtle conservation, they may allow guests to watch the release.
+We have a timeshare at the Royal Caribbean Hotel in Cancun, so I know that turtles nest here, and the hotel protects the nest.
 At this resort, the security guards organize the program, so they are the best to ask about it.
-You can read more about their program here.
+You can read more about the program here.

-Some other hotels that participate: CasaMagna Marriott Cancun Resort, Royal Islander Hotel Cancun, Royal Sands All-Inclusive Resort Cancun and Grand Residences in Puerto Morelose.
+Some other hotels that participate: CasaMagna Marriott Cancun Resort, Royal Islander Hotel Cancun, Royal Sands All-Inclusive Resort Cancun, and Grand Residences in Puerto Morelos.
 Call or email other hotels and ask if they also participate in this program.